-The Montessori philosophy and practice derives from the work of Dr Maria Montessori, founder of a new system of education in Italy in the early 20th century.
-There are basic elements of it that should be in place in any Montessori establishment..
+The Montessori philosophy and practice derives from the work of Maria Montessori, and her approach to education in Italy in the early 20th century.

 In the Montessori view, the drive to become independent propels human development.
 Montessori education aims to provide children and young people, from birth to maturity, with learning environments designed to support the development of social, intellectual and ethical independence.
 For this reason, Montessori education is often described as ‘education for life’.
 The foundation principle of the Montessori approach is that children learn best when they learn through their own freely chosen activity.
 Evidence gathered in Montessori schools throughout the world over the last century confirms that children who have the opportunity to learn in this way become self-confident, self-reliant and self-disciplined, with a life-long love of learning and the desire and capacity to contribute to the wellbeing of their social group.
 They also develop the ability to move with coordination and precision, and the ability to concentrate and to complete tasks independently with both perseverance and creativity.

 Montessori educators believe that all children in the community benefit from an inclusive approach.
 The curriculum is child-centered and customised in ways that create an individual learning journey.
 The starting point for learning is always what individual children know and can do.
 Learning is then broken down into clear, incremental steps, scaffolded by the Montessori materials and exercises.
 In each content area individual children are given as much opportunity as they need for repetition, consolidation, application and extension.
 In this way children become confident learners, willing to take on intellectual challenges, to solve problems and to persevere until they have mastered elements of the curriculum.